tbhdbsys/angular-meteor-docs/client/content/tutorials/whatsapp2/meteor/tutorials.whatsapp2.meteor.step_06.md

 Our next step is about adding the ability to create new chats.
 So far we had the chats list and the users feature, we just need to connect them.

-We will open the new chat view using Ionic's modal dialog.
+We will open the new chat view using Ionic's modal dialog ([see documentation](http://ionicframework.com/docs/v2/components/#modals)).
 The dialog is gonna pop up from the chats view once we click on the icon at the top right corner of the view.
 Let's implement the handler in the chats component first:

 {{> DiffBox tutorialName="whatsapp2-meteor-tutorial" step="6.1"}}